pertain/CodeEval-Solutions/README.md

 # CodeEval Projects

-This repository is for coding challenges on CodeEval.com
+This repository is for coding challenges on CodeEval.com (no longer in operation)